 Research by Kelly Kennedy '18 may help us all one day.
 Last year, she shared with 50 neuropsychologists her study on how forgiveness can lessen mental decline in aging adults.
 A donor-funded scholarship helps keep Kelly at Luther to do this original research.

 Institutional Revenue Sources

-Net student revenueGifts and other revenueEndowment revenue
+Gifts and other revenue